GonzaloAllenPerez444/cse15l-lab-reports/blogpost.md

 First, in order to log into the server, we need to reset our ucsd email for 15L.
 As it stands now, we won’t be able to sign in with our normal password.
 We can “change” our ucsd password, while keeping it the same as it was before, so don’t fret.
 First, go here:

 _https://sdacs.ucsd.edu/~icc/index.php_

+Log in with your ucsd email WITHOUT THE “@ucsd.edu” And your student PID